-Expansion of HJ Daley library to a city wide library with regional level multipurpose community centre and integrated district level community arts space
+Expansion of HJ Daley library to a city wide library with regional level multipurpose community centre and integrated district level community arts space Expansion of HJ Daley library to a city wide library with regional level multi-purpose community centre and integrated district level community arts space (5,084 sqm)

+- 5,000 sqm)

+- district as well as part of the regional sports precinct

+- be 1,144 sqm

-- centre and integrated district level community arts space (5,084 sqm) - 5,000 sqm) - recreational facilities for the southern district. - aquatic facility. - to reach in the longer term - appropriate.
-It is considered this will be market driven and not Council driven - HJ Daley library - day care and pre school facilities, as identified in community consultation.
+- to reach in the longer term

+- appropriate.
+It is considered this will be market driven and not Council driven

+- H Daley library

+- day care and pre school facilities, as identified in community consultation.